asreview/asreview/docs/source/simulation_cli.rst

 .. option:: --init_seed INIT_SEED

     Controls the random selection of papers to train the model on, if :code:`prior_idx` is not specified.
-The value specified determines the random sequence of prior indices by row numbers.
+The seed value is used to initiate the random selection of relevant and irrelevant records used in the simulation.
 If :code:`prior_idx` is specified, the :code:`--init_seed` argument is ignored.